EdenGoforIt/EdenGoforit/README.md

 ### Hi there 👋

 **Eden Park** is a ✨ _highly competent_ ✨ full stack developer and a big fan of Robert C. Martin and Martin Fowler.
+He is equipped with a comprehensive skill set and deep understanding of software development principles, including SOLID, object-oriented programming, and best practices for creating reusable, extensible, and well-integrated code.
+His expertise as a developer has been consistently recognized, with multiple companies acknowledging him as a top performer.

 <i>Follow me:</i><br>